Breathtaking virus numbers show normal life still far away

 In Bangladesh, confirmed cases surpassed 200,000 but experts say the number is much higher as the country lacks adequate labs for testing.
 Most people in rural areas have stopped wearing masks and are thronging shopping centers ahead of the Islamic festival Eid al-Adha this month.

-And in Britain, scientists poured cold water on Prime Minister Boris Johnson’s hope that the country may return to normal by Christmas.
-That’s “a long way off, unfortunately” without a vaccine, said epidemiologist John Edmunds, a member of the government’s Scientific Advisory Group for Emergencies.
+Scientists, meanwhile, poured cold water on British Prime Minister Boris Johnson’s hope that the country may return to normal by Christmas.

+A world where people can “go to work normally, travel on the buses and trains, go on holiday without restrictions, meet friends, shake hands, hug each other and so on — that’s a long way off, unfortunately,” without a vaccine, said epidemiologist John Edmunds, a member of the government’s Scientific Advisory Group for Emergencies.

-Britain has registered more than 45,000 COVID-19 deaths, the highest in Europe.
+Britain has registered more than 45,300 COVID-19 deaths, the highest toll in Europe.
 But the government said it will halt issuing daily updates to that toll while authorities investigate the way the statistics are compiled.

-Academics said in England the tally includes anyone who has tested positive for COVID-19 and later died, meaning some may have died of other causes.
+Academics said England’s tally includes anyone who has tested positive for COVID-19 and later died, meaning some may have died of other causes.
+Other areas in the U.K. — Scotland, Wales and Northern Ireland — all have cutoff dates.

 Associated Press writers around the world contributed.